Bormio Italy 19 – 25 February 2O22

-Below you will find the FIS and Children’s race programmes for 2021.
-We have tried to take your feedback into account when planning this ever-popular competition, but it just isn’t possible to come up with an answer that will please everyone.
-Someone will always have to race first, and with so much to fit in there may be times when you find yourself spread a little thin, but our overall aim has always to be as open and inclusive as possible so that everyone can get the most out of what may for some people be their only on-snow competition in the season.
+In building our race programme we try to take your feedback into account when planning this ever-popular competition, but it just isn’t possible to come up with an answer that will please everyone.
+Someone will always have to race first, and with so much to fit in there may be times when you find yourself spread a little thin, but our overall aim is always to be as open and inclusive as possible so that everyone can get the most out of what may for some people be their only on-snow competition in the season.

-In the FIS competition we have once more placed both Super-G races on the same day, recognising that this not only makes best use of people’s time, but also offers the possibility to take up other race opportunities in nearby locations on the following day.
+In the FIS competition we have started to place both Super-G races on the same day, recognising that this not only makes best use of people’s time, but also offers the possibility to take up other race opportunities in nearby locations on the following day.

-For the U14 and U16 we have split the Slalom onto separate days to relieve some of the time pressure and allow all competitors the best possible race experience.
-By keeping the Super-G races separate too, we are able not only to offer two back-to-back races for each age group but also to set a more challenging course for the older age group – recognising of course that the ‘inclusive’ nature of our competition means that we can expect to take into account a wide spread of ability.
+For the U14 and U16 we do our best to take account of the entry numbers and differing technical skills, and generally split all their races onto separate days to relieve some of the time pressure and allow all competitors the best possible race experience.
+By keeping the Super-G races separate, we are able not only to offer two back-to-back races for each age group but also to set a more challenging course for the older age group – recognising of course that the ‘inclusive’ nature of our competition means that we can expect to take into account a wide spread of ability.

-For our youngest age groups we are once again able to offer three U10/12 races encompassing Giant Slalom on Tuesday, head-to-head parallel on Thursday and finally bringing our 2021 the competition to a close on Friday with a stubby Slalom race.
+For our youngest age groups we offer three U10/12 races encompassing Giant Slalom, head-to-head parallel (with qualification and knockout stages) and a stubby Slalom race.

-Prize-giving for each race will be held shortly after the conclusion of the race.
-Prize-giving for the overall awards for the week, including the much coveted Club and Academy trophies, will take place on Friday afternoon.
+Prize-giving for each race is held shortly after the conclusion of the race.
+Prize-giving for the overall awards for the week, including the much coveted Club and Academy trophies, takes place on Friday afternoon.
 Full details of prize-giving times and locations will be posted nearer the time.

-The Opening Parade will take place on the afternoon of Saturday 13th.
+The Opening Parade will take place on the Saturday afternoon before the first races on Sunday.
 Full details including time and location will be published in our bulletins and here on the web site nearer the time.

 FIS Competition Programme